 But the WP map did have errors, some egregious.
 Notable was a trail line heading west from the Ventana Double Cone.
 Such has never existed (though some have bushwhacked that route) – instead, it is mostly heavy brush.
 The WP map also displayed a long overgrown “lost” trail west of that – which almost connected to the false trail, unfortunately leading some to think that with a short bushwhack between then a nice loop hike could be made.
 Paul Danielson and I ran into one such backpacker when camped at Hiding Canyon Camp – he had come in along the Pine Ridge Trail and planned to complete a loop over the false and “lost” trail route.
 We advised that would be through heavy brush in steep terrain with no followable path – and suggested he return the way he came.
 He was reluctant to accept that, since he’d already come 2/3 of the way around his loop and had a plane to catch so under time pressure.
 We never saw him again and I’ve wondered what happened, which route he opted to take and the result.

-Despite its deficiencies, the WP map was “better than nothing”.
-And many of its errors became common knowledge so experienced Big Sur hikers were not misled by them.
+Despite its deficiencies, the WP map was “better than nothing” – since the only alternative was bulky and hard to use USGS quadrangle maps.
+And many of the WP map errors became common knowledge, so experienced Big Sur hikers were not misled by them.

 Then in 2012, while shopping at REI Marina I spied a new Big Sur map!
 Created by National Geographic(“NatGeo”) !!
 Quite a surprise since there’d not been any promotion.
 Of course I immediately bought one to examine.
 You are likely familiar with the NatGeo map format, very colorful with high-quality printing.
 That’s nice, but I wanted to know how it compared to the WP map in coverage and accuracy.
 And a first glance quickly found big problems.

-In the Ventana Wilderness the most heavily used trail has been the Pine Ridge Trail – and its most used camp, by far because of its hot spring, is Sykes Camp (Sykes has a Yelp page!).
-Egregiously, NatGeo’s map had three camps along the Pine Ridge Trail all mis-located – including Sykes Camp.
+In the Ventana Wilderness the most heavily used trail has been the Pine Ridge Trail – and the most used camp along it, by far because of its hot spring, is Sykes Camp (it’s hard to explain the extent of Sykes’ legendary/infamous reputation in central California – but for example, it has a Yelp page!).
+Egregiously, NatGeo’s map had three camps along the Pine Ridge Trail all mis-located – including Sykes Camp itself.